 But who were the Fatimids?
 Originally headquartered in modern-day Tunisia, the Fatimids were a dynasty belonging to the Nizari Isma’ili sect of Shia Islam.
 And they traced their lineage back to Fatima, the Prophet Muhammad’s daughter.

 In 969, they took over Egypt from its previous Sunni rulers, establishing a new Islamic caliphate with Egypt as their base.
 Previous rulers were headquartered out of a military garrison called Fustat.
 But the Fatimids decided to build a new walled city further north, the gates of which can still be seen today.

 The Fatimids, who ruled until 1171, established numerous mosques and schools, and Egypt thrived both culturally and economically under their rule.
-But later dynasties such as the Ayyubids and Mamluk Sultanate all left their mark along al-Muizz.
+Then, later dynasties such as the Ayyubids and Mamluk Sultanate also left a major mark on al-Muizz.

 For 100 EGP, tourists can buy a single ticket which provides access to all of the attractions mentioned below.
 At the time of writing, this can only be purchased at the Qalawun Complex, the street’s southernmost attraction.

 Therefore, we’ll be covering the attractions of al-Muizz street from south to north.
 When finished, return south to see the famous Khan el-Kallili bazaar.
 Or, depending on where you’re staying, you may find it easier to begin your explorations there.

 Note that by ordering the list geographically, we’ll be jumping back and forth throughout various historical eras.

 The Qalawun Complex, built from 1284-85, was established by Sultan al-Mansur Qalawun, head of the Mamluk Sultanate.
 And it’s widely regarded as the most significant Mamluk landmark among dozens which remain standing in Cairo.